rkansara1/ECE-4160/labs/lab4/writeup.md

 ![image](https://user-images.githubusercontent.com/123790450/222990988-de76ddcf-c6e3-41f8-ba48-c5c22aef43cd.png)

+Looking at the initial and final timestamped data you can see at least five seconds have passed.

 To figure out the maximum time I could record data for I looked at the output of my current program that recorded five seconds.

 ![image](https://user-images.githubusercontent.com/123790450/222992035-ea5d71b0-7f6d-4e66-88cb-3c56d9680efe.png)